cliguda/AIF/README.md

 # Intro

 AIF is a framework to analyse cryptocurrencies, develop sophisticated strategies and generate trading signals.
-The main focus in the developing process was to bring ideas from Software Architecture and Data Science together to provide a scalable and easy to extend framework to leverage artificial intelligence on financial data.
-Some main features of AIF
+The main focus during the developing process was to build a scalable and easy to extend framework to leverage artificial intelligence on financial data.
+Therefore, ideas from Software Architecture and Data Science were brought together, to provide the following main features:
-are:

-- Able to handle different assets (BTC, ETH, ...)
+- Ability to handle different assets (BTC, ETH, ...)
-- Use historical data for backtesting and together with real-time data for generating trading signals.
+- Backtesting and cross-validate strategies with historical data to ensure, that only profitable strategies are used ( Trading fees are considered in the evaluation process).
-- Merge data from different timeframes together, to analyze short term movements by considering a long term trend.
+- Merge data from different timeframes together, to analyse short term movements by considering a long term trend.
 - Augmenting price data with several indicators on different timeframes.
-- Use rule based strategies together with stop-loss/take-profit and exit strategies for sophisticated trading signals.
+- Use rule based strategies in combination with stop-loss/take-profit and exit strategies for sophisticated long and short trading signals.
 - Bring the power of Data Science to trading, by applying machine learning methods to identify optimal entry points for trades.
-- Backtest and cross-validate strategies to ensure, that only profitable strategies are used (Trading fees are considered in the evaluation process).
-- Run experiments to develop new strategies and analyze the performance with backtesting, cross-validation and plotting to understand the pros and cons of your strategies.
+- Run experiments to develop new strategies and analyse the performance with backtesting, cross-validation and plotting to understand the pros and cons of your strategies.
-- Run in Bot-mode to apply different strategies (long and short) to multiple assets on an hourly basis.
+- Run in Bot-mode to apply different strategies to real-time data of multiple assets on an hourly basis.
 - AIF comes with an option to places trades automatically.
 WARNING: This feature is for education purpose only.
-- Sending alerts for trading signals to your smartphone.
+- Sending alerts for trading signals to your mobile device.

 # Installation

 **PLEASE READ THE DISCLAIMER FIRST!**

-To setup the program, the following steps are necessary (Tested on AWS t2.micro instance with Ubuntu 22.04).
+To setup the program, the following steps are mandatory (Tested on AWS t2.micro instance with Ubuntu 22.04).

 **Update apt**: